Restoring Files and Folders

 Consider the following:

-- To restore files and folders from a backup of a Linux machine, you must have a VMware vSphere or Microsoft Hyper-V virtualization host added to the Veeam backup infrastructure.
-When you start the file-level restore procedure, Veeam Backup & Replication will use this host to deploy a helper appliance — a helper VM required to mount Linux machine disks from the backup.
+- To restore files and folders from a backup of a Linux computer, you must have a VMware vSphere or Microsoft Hyper-V virtualization host added to the Veeam backup infrastructure.
+When you start the file-level restore procedure, Veeam Backup & Replication will use this host to deploy a helper appliance — a helper VM required to mount Linux computer disks from the backup.
 To learn more about adding a virtualization server, see Adding VMware vSphere Servers and Adding Microsoft Hyper-V Servers.

 It is recommended that you add a vCenter Server and not a standalone ESXi host in the Veeam backup console.
 If Veeam Backup & Replication is set up to deploy a helper appliance on a standalone ESXi host, after Veeam Backup & Replication removes the helper appliance, the helper VM will be displayed in vCenter as orphaned.